 Should kids be allowed to wear high heels?

-If they must be worn, reserve them for only very special occasions… And make sure the feet get plenty of barefoot freedom (or at least comfortable shoe freedom) before and after the event.
+Whatever you do, please, please, please keep your children and teenage girls far away from high heels.
+If they must be worn, reserve them for special occasions only.
+Also, ensure the feet get plenty of barefoot freedom (or at least comfortable shoe freedom) before and after the event.

 Why are high heels bad for girls?